html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-301/en/index.md

 <h2 id="toc-get-shadowroot">Obtaining a host's shadow root</h2>

-If an element is hosting Shadow DOM you can access it's [youngest shadow root](#youngest-tree) using `.webkitShadowRoot`:
+If an element is hosting Shadow DOM you can access its [youngest shadow root](#youngest-tree) using `.webkitShadowRoot`:

 <pre class="prettyprint">